otaviog/tensor-viz/README.md

 # TensorViz: Prototype GLSL shaders with PyTorch

 TensorViz is a module designed for prototyping GLSL shaders for Computer Vision applications.
 It is integrated with PyTorch to make array/element buffers, framebuffers, or textures easily converted to/from tensors to improve testing and debugging.

-For example, given the shaders:
+For example, given the following shaders:

-Vertex shader:
+**Vertex shader:**

 ```glsl